-If you?ve been jittery about the elections in the U.S., I don?t blame you.
+If you’ve been jittery about the elections in the U.S., I don’t blame you.
 The stock market, after all, is bound to be hit if the outcome is unfavourable.
 But you should also know that any sell-off could be a golden opportunity that might not show up again for a really long time.
 Because when you own stocks, you own businesses; and if a business is fundamentally and financially strong, it should be able to weather any crash in the long run.
 I’m not predicting a sell-off, but it always helps to do your homework so you’re prepared.
 So just…

 To keep reading, enter your email address or login below.